dongjunhwang/dongjunhwang/README.md

 I am currently a Ph.D.
 Student in the Department of Computer Science and Engineering at Sogang University, supervised by Prof. Junsuk Choe.
 Prior to this, I obtained my M.S.
 Degree in the Department of Artificial Intelligence at Sogang University advised by the same supervisor.
 Previously, I received a B.S.
 Degree at the same university.

-**Research Interests**: I research how to make open-vocabulary dense prediction models, such as segmentation and object detection, more scalable.
-My focus is on enabling visual grounding models to perform lifelong learning.
-In addition, I explore how to scale dense prediction models using imperfect datasets, such as self-supervised, semi-supervised, weakly supervised, and few-shot learning.
+**Research Interests**: I research how to make vision-language models (VLMs) more scalable.
+In particular, my work focuses on how to continually train VLMs on new datasets without training them from scratch, and how to unlearn existing knowledge from VLMs.
+I also explore how to scale VLMs using imperfect datasets, such as self-supervised, semi-supervised, weakly supervised, and few-shot learning datasets.

-My recent primary research question is **how to develop scalable and sustainable segmentation models through lifelong learning.**
+**My recent primary research question** is to analyze how the scalability of VLMs affects vision-language-action models (VLAs).

 Contact: djhwang(at)sogang(dot)ac(dot)kr